Sekai02/world-pymap-generator/README.md

-# world-pymap-generator
+# pymap-dungeon-generator
-random map generator for videogame prototyping and level design based on graph and optimization models.
+random dungeon map generator for videogame prototyping and level design based on graph and optimization models.